-Buy-Back
+Attendance Buy-Back

-When a student exceeds 3 days of unexcused absence, they may request a buy-back of up to 2 days per term
+When a student exceeds 5 days of unexcused absence, they may request a buy-back of up to 2 days per term.

-- The student, their family, and the administration will develop a contract specifying the condition of the Buy-Back. - Buy-back periods run for five (5) consecutive school during which time a student may not be suspended, receive an office detention, receive an unexcused tardy or absence for school or class, may not be dismissed except with administrative approval, and must have all class work and homework completed within the period of the Buy-Back. - Once the Buy-Back has been successfully completed, one (1) day's absence will be excused. - All Buy-Back forms must be completed by the student within five (5) school days from the end of the term in which credit has been lost. - A student may request a buy-back form from the Main Office. - It is the student's or parent/guardian's responsibility to monitor attendance and to utilize the Buy-Back process.
+- The student, their family, and the administration will develop a contract specifying the condition of the Buy-Back. - Buy-back periods run for five (5) consecutive school days during which time a student may not be suspended, receive an office detention, receive an unexcused tardy or absence for school or class, may not be dismissed except with administrative approval, and must have all class work and homework completed within the period of the Buy-Back.

+- A student may be required to attend after school help sessions or detentions during the Buy-Back period. - Once the Buy-Back has been successfully completed, one (1) day's absence will be excused. - All Buy-Back forms must be completed by the student within five (5) school days from the end of the term. - A student may request a buy-back form from the Main Office. - It is the student's or parent/guardian's responsibility to monitor attendance and to utilize the Buy-Back